 What makes this recovery so special is that a lot of conservation projects don’t have an end point, they are an ongoing battle but the teal recovery programme has achieved what the department set out to achieve - the recovery of Campbell Island teal and a big step in the restoration of Campbell Island.

 DOC's subantarctic teal recovery plan was written in 1993.
 This plan set in place a series of steps to promote the recovery of the teal.
 The plan also outlines different management options.

 “To improve the conservation status of both Campbell Island teal and the Auckland Island teal from endangered to rare by re-establishing them in their former ranges so that further intensive management is no longer required.”
 A vision which in 2006 was realised for the Campbell Island teal following three successful transfers in 2004, 2005 and 2006.
 The 159 teal released during those years are now, without management assistance, recolonising their former home.

 The continued success of the Campbell Island teal recovery story and the progress being made with the Auckland Island teal lies with you.

-Not only does the department need your support for these programmes but also your awareness about the islands’ fragile ecosystem.
+Not only does the DOC need your support for these programmes but also your awareness about the islands’ fragile ecosystem.
 It is important these systems are not compromised by any adverse activities on the islands or in the seas surrounding.
 An event such as an oil spill has the potential to decimate the teal by covering their main feeding areas.

-You can also assist the department by being aware of the international significance of New Zealand’s island reserves which have a significant role in protecting a wide range of special and often unique plants and animals.
+You can also assist DOC by being aware of the international significance of New Zealand’s island reserves which have a significant role in protecting a wide range of special and often unique plants and animals.
 Your understanding goes a long way to raising awareness about the type of habitat the teal rely on for their survival.

 For more information about subantartic teal contact: